-BRYAN, OHIO – Spangler Candy Company is pleased to announce the winners of its mural design contest.
+BRYAN, OH April 28, 2016 – Spangler Candy Company is pleased to announce the winners of its mural design contest.
 Entrants were challenged to create a positive, family-friendly message reflecting the designer’s response to the question, “How does Spangler Candy help make Bryan OH the Sweetest Town in America?”

 First place winner of the contest is Taylor Brunner, 16-year-old daughter of Barton and Kristie Brunner, of Bryan.
 For her first place entry, Miss Brunner received $500 and a year’s supply of Dum Dums.
 Ms. Brunner, who said she dreams of being a graphic artist, was very pleased to win the top prize and for her drawing to represent Spangler Candy Company.

 Second and third place winners of the contest are, respectively, Stephanie Grube of Bryan and Breanna Daugherty of Archbold.
 Ms. Grube received $250 and a year’s supply of Dum Dums, and Ms. Daugherty received $100 and a year’s supply of Dum Dums.

 “There were 47 entries in the mural design contest, and it was great fun to see the many ideas that the artists created to illustrate our company’s impact on the local community and across America,” said Kirk Vashaw, Spangler Candy Company CEO.

 “We commend every entrant,” Mr. Vashaw continued.
 “Some were special in their simplicity, some were more complex, and all of them reinforced the positive feelings we have about making candy in Bryan, Ohio.”